The eight pronominal verbs most used in Italian

 5. Fregarsene

-This pronominal verb means not to care in the least, not giving a monkey’s, to be so not bothered, not to care about someone or something.
+This pronominal verb means not to care at all, not to give a monkey’s (Brit.), or to be completely unconcerned about someone or something.

 Here are examples: